symfony/symfony/src/Symfony/Bundle/FeatureToggleBundle/README.md

-ToggleFeatureBundle
+FeatureToggleBundle
 ===================

-ToggleFeatureBundle provides a tight integration of the Symfony ToggleFeature component into the Symfony full-stack framework.
+FeatureToggleBundle provides a tight integration of the Symfony ToggleFeature component into the Symfony full-stack framework.

 **This Bundle is experimental**.